browserengineering/book/book/animations.md

 The idea is to first draw the three words to a separate surface (but this time owned by us, not Skia), which we'll call a *composited layer*:

-    Composited Layer 1:
+    Composited Layer:
       DrawText(text=This)
       DrawText(text=text)
       DrawText(text=fades)

-Now instead of drawing those three words, we can just copy over the
+Now instead of drawing those three words, we can just copy over the layer (indicated by a `DrawCompositedLayer` command that draws a pre-rastered surface into the root):
-layer:

     SaveLayer(alpha=0.112375)
       DrawCompositedLayer()